 Phuoc Tich Ceramic Village offers a unique opportunity to immerse yourself in the artistry and heritage of Vietnam, making it a must-visit destination for art enthusiasts and cultural explorers alike.

 How Phuoc Tich Ceramic Village is unique?

-Across the river, are the Phuoc Buu temple along with the ruins of a glow to the west, and family homes to the south and east.
-Following the war, the shrine has been relocated into the northeastern border of the village under the name of Mieu Doi Moi.
+On the opposite side of the river lies the Phuoc Buu temple and the remains of a pagoda to the west, while family homes stretch across the south and east.
+After the war, the shrine was relocated to the northeastern edge of the village and renamed Mieu Doi Moi.

 What to see in Phuoc Tich Ceramic Village?

 Phuoc Tich ancient village which remain most of traditional values of garden houses and typical villages in Hue as well as in Vietnam.
 It is a second after Duong Lam village in Hanoi.
 Make a round trip to the village will have chance to see and discover many architectures.

 It is worth a visit Phuoc Tich Ceramic Village

 - Cay Thi Temple is about 700 years old.
 The temple retains harmonizing aspects of Vietnamese and Cham architecture, with linga and yoni relics.

 - A pottery kiln can see here to learn more about this traditional handicraft career. it revived thanks to Hue Festival and remains until now.